Brian Epstein: Personal life

-Throughout Epstein's life he was known to be kind and caring to his family, friends of his family, and business colleagues.
+Throughout Epstein's life, he was known to be kind and caring to his family, friends of his family, and business colleagues.
 When Lennon married Cynthia Powell, on 23 August 1962, Epstein served as best man and paid for the couple's celebratory lunch afterwards.
 During Cynthia's pregnancy Epstein paid for a private room in a hospital and offered the Lennons the sole use of his flat at 36 Falkner Street, Liverpool, when they needed a home.
 He also agreed to be godfather to Lennon's son Julian.

 Sexual orientation

 Epstein's homosexuality was not publicly known until some years after his death, although it had been an open secret among his friends and business associates.
 While Epstein was in the British Army, he commissioned a tailor to make him an officer's uniform.
 He wore the uniform when cruising the bars of London, but was arrested one night at the Army and Navy Club in Piccadilly by the military police for impersonating an officer.
 Epstein managed to avoid a court martial by agreeing to see an army psychiatrist, who learned of Epstein's sexuality.
 After ten months he was discharged from the army on medical grounds for being "emotionally and mentally unfit".
 Epstein later stated that his first homosexual experience was when he returned to Liverpool after being discharged.

 Epstein spent a year studying acting at RADA, but dropped out shortly after his arrest for "persistent importuning" outside a men's public toilet in Swiss Cottage, London.
-Cottaging, as it was called, was one of the few public ways that gay and bisexual men could meet at the time, especially if they were closeted.
-When Epstein first saw the Beatles perform he noticed their stage attire first, saying, "They were rather scruffily dressed, in the nicest possible way, or I should say in the most attractive way—black leather jackets, jeans, long hair of course."
+Cottaging, as it was called, was one of the few public ways that gay and bisexual men could meet, especially if they were closeted.
+When Epstein first saw the Beatles perform he noticed their stage attire first, saying, "They were rather scruffily dressed, in the nicest possible way, or I should say in the most attractive way—black leather jackets, jeans, long hair of course".
 McCartney said that when Epstein started to manage the Beatles they knew that he was homosexual but did not care, because he encouraged them professionally and offered them access to previously "off-limits" social circles.